MicrosoftDocs/Viva/Viva/goals/review-dashboard.md

     :::image type="content" source="../media/goals/Share dashboards - revoke access.gif" alt-text="Share dashboards":::

-### Permissions
+## Permissions for Review Dashboards

 The applicable permissions can be categorized for two types of dashboards — default and user-created ones.
-Default dashboards is provided by Viva Goals across every level of the organization, while the user-created dashboards are created and maintained by the users for an organization, team, or an individual.
+Default dashboards are provided by Viva Goals across every level of the organization, while user-created dashboards are created and maintained by individual users for an organization, team, or individual.

 | Permissions | Organization dashboard | Team dashboard | Individual dashboard |
 |---------|---------|---------|---------|